mfdz/data-publishing-container/README.md

 #### Providing datasets in a simpler schema

 TBD.
 We plan to convert DATEXII Parkdaten datasets into the much simpler ParkAPI format, which already is available for about 30 cities.
-Other use cases might be: conversion of DATEII MDM Arbeitsstellen data to waze's CIFS format.
+Other use cases might be: conversion of DATEII MDM Arbeitsstellen data to [Waze's CIFS format](https://developers.google.com/waze/data-feed/feed-setup).

 #### Improving dataset quality